yifengtao/genome-transformer/README.md

 ## Citation

-Please cite this [paper](https://arxiv.org/abs/1902.00078) if you use the data or code from this repo:
+If you find the data or code from this repository helpful, please cite this [paper](https://arxiv.org/abs/1902.00078):
 ```
-@article{tao2019git,
+@inproceedings{tao2020git,
-  title={From Genome to Phenome: Predicting Multiple Cancer Phenotypes based on Somatic Genomic Alterations via the Genomic Impact Transformer},
+  title = {From Genome to Phenome: Predicting Multiple Cancer Phenotypes based on Somatic Genomic Alterations via the Genomic Impact Transformer},
+  author = {Tao, Yifeng  and
-  author={Tao, Yifeng and Cai, Chunhui and Cohen, William W. and Lu, Xinghua},
+    Cai, Chunhui  and
+    Cohen, William W.  and
-  journal={arXiv preprint arXiv: 1902.00078},
-  year={2019}
+    Lu, Xinghua},
+  booktitle={Pacific Symposium on Biocomputing},
+  year = {2020},
 }
 ```